hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 Now that we have learned that very few sites bind to the promoter regions of genes, our next hypothesis is that **PRDM16 is binding to enhancer regions**.
 One way of assessing this is to obtain a BED file of regions that correspond to [enhancer regions in mouse genome](https://genome.ucsc.edu/cgi-bin/hgTrackUi?db=mm10&c=chrX&g=encode3RenEnhancerEpdNewPromoter).
 While this is a totally valid avenue to explore, we will be taking another route in this workshop.

 Early in the workshop we described the [ENCODE](https://www.encodeproject.org/) resource to you, and now we want to show you how to make use of it to interrogate your data.
+If you recall, we are working with whole brain lysates were obtained from mice at E15.5.
+If we are making any comparisons, we want to ensure we are using data generated using a similar set of cells.
+Gene regulation patterns are highly variable across development, and we want to make sure we are capturing patterns in the radial glia (when upper layer neurons are being generated.

+we sought to determine the histone methylation pattern within PRDM16 binding regions using the ENCODE project datasets collected from E14.5 mouse brains
+(Stamatoyannopoulos et al., 2012).

+- H3K4me3, an epigenetic modification enriched in promoter regions
+- H3K4me, a chromatin mark associated with poised and active enhancers
+- H3K27me3, a polycomb modification linked to transcriptional repression during neurogenesis (Hirabayashi and Gotoh, 2010).
+-
+- We found moderate H3K4me3 and H3K4me levels in regions bound by PRDM16, whereas there was little overlap with H3K27me3 (Figure 6A).
+- H3K27ac is an epigenetic modification associated with the higher activation of transcription and therefore defined as an active enhancer mark.

 After plotting the binding pattern for PRDM16, we then ask: how does PRDM16 regulates the gene expression?
 Let's explore one of the possibilities here: histone methylation.
 Histone methylation could up-regulate or down-regulate the gene expression, depending on the position of methylation.
 We could analyze the overlap of PRDM16-binding regions with different histone methylation marks (H3K4me, H3K4me3, H3K27me3), and speculate the mechanism of regulation accordingly.
 The data for the histone methylation level could be obtained from the Encyclopedia of DNA Elements ([ENCODE](https://www.encodeproject.org/)), which we have put in our training directory (`/n/groups/hbctraining/harwell-datasets/encode-chipseq/`).
 To fasten the computing process, we could submit a running job, instead of running on an interactive node.
 Create a sbatch script as below (with the name `plot2.sbatch`, and then run the script using `sbatch plot2.sbatch` command.